thycotic/ac-docs/admin/applications/cfg.md

 >**Important**: This feature is available only for Cloud Service.
 On-prem installations require special configuration.
 Offline installations do not support password reset.

 ### Share Account Credentials

-Click on __Share__ next to credential username to share user credentials with other organization users.
+To share user credentials with other organization users

+* Next to the credential username, click  __Share__.

-From the pop-up drop-down, select the time period that credentials will remain shared among selected users.
+* From the pop-up drop-down, select the time period that credentials will remain shared among selected users.
 You can choose between Forever, 6, 12, 24 and 48 hours, or set a custom window.

-Choose the users to share credentials with from the list of __Available users__ and click __Add selected__.
-Follow the opposite procedure to remove users from the __Shared with users__ list.
-Click __Update__ for changes to take effect.
+* From the list of __Available users__, choose the users that will share credentials and click __Add selected__.

+* Follow the opposite procedure to remove users from the __Shared with users__ list.
+* Click __Update__ for changes to take effect.

 ![shared credentials](images/share-creds.png "Share user credentials")